Anthony-Isac-Cruz/Baltimire-Crime-Trends-Project/README.md

 - Time intelligence built using a Date Table for flexibility
 - Used ALLEXCEPT and ALL functions in measures to ensure correct group-level calculations
 - Clear naming and formatting to ensure user-friendly visuals

 ---

-## 📈 Recommendations for Next Steps

-- Add slicers for filtering by weapon, district, or neighborhood
-- Introduce conditional formatting to highlight spikes or drops
-- Add a bookmarks panel to switch views between time, demographic, and offense perspectives
-- Publish to Power BI Service and set data refresh schedules

----